ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Hemomancer/1st Level/Absorb Bleeding.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- *.*
+	- *You absorb the [[Materials/Blood|Blood]] from all nearby wounds reducing the duration of [[Bleeding]].
+You heal health scaling with the total reduction of [[Bleeding]] duration.*
 	- All creatures within the target sphere have the duration of [[Bleeding]] reduced, healing your health scaling with the duration reduced.
 - **Stats**:
 	- -1 Turn of [[Bleeding]] Duration. (-1 Turn of [[Bleeding]])
 	- 2 Health Healed per Turn of Duration Reduced.
-	- .
-Target Sphere Radius.
+	- 15ft Target Sphere Radius.
 - **Upcasting**:
 	- You may upcast this psycast.
+For every .-
-For every . psyfocus spent above the normal cost for this psycast, the [[Bleeding]] duration is reduced by an additional 1 turn.
+	- psyfocus spent above the normal cost for this psycast, the [[Bleeding]] duration is reduced by an additional 1 turn.